madeupname/mallard/README.md

 Tiingo unless you're on a very slow connection.
 It uses a rate limiter to prevent rejections, but overall it will take 4-5 hours to get all data assuming you have the largest fundamentals addon.

+To check if it's working, see the Jupyter notebook verification.ipynb.
+You can run the appropriate block after each command to verify the data was correctly download.
+Also make sure you're checking your mallard.log.

 ### Updates
 Mallard tries to be efficient with updates.
 For EOD and "fundamentals daily" endpoints, if there is already data downloaded for a symbol, it downloads just the missing data and append it to the existing file.
 If you run on